 Holidays In Kefalonia

 There is so much to see on the island that car hire is almost essential at some stage as the local bus services are limited.
-The northern coastal road reveals dizzy vistas of cliff and sea, the classic view being of glistening Myrtos Beach far below.
-(Watch out for goats on the road here!).
-A little further on is Assos – another photo-stop with village, peninsula and fortress.
-On the northern tip is the chocolate-box fishing village of Fiscardo (also known as Fiskardo), facing Ithaca.
 Sleepy Agia Efimia on the north-east coast remains authentically Greek.
 It has some fine tavernas and a good choice of sheltered, pretty pebble beaches nearby.
 It is close to the small town of Sami, from where the ferry-boat runs to Ithaca.

 Of course, beaches are never far away, but we stress that Kefalonia should be explored to get the most from your holiday.

-Our resident representatives are based in Argostoli, Agia Efimia and Fiscardo.
+Our resident representatives are based in Argostoli and Fiscardo - they visit all our resort areas.